Carb Diva's "Un-Meaty" Vegetarian Chili

 So I began a quest to find something that would give us that taste of beef without sacrificing a cow.

-There are five distinct tastes that the human tongue recognizes--sweet, sour, salty, bitter, and umami.
-Umami is a Japanese word for "pleasant savory taste".
-There are several natural, non-meat foods that have a umami flavor--tomatoes, mushrooms, soy, potatoes, carrots, and Parmesan cheese.
+There are five distinct tastes that the human tongue recognizes: sweet, sour, salty, bitter, and umami.
+Umami is a Japanese word for "pleasant savory taste."
+There are several natural, non-meat foods that have an umami flavor—tomatoes, mushrooms, soy, potatoes, carrots, and Parmesan cheese.

 Most, if not all, chili recipes already contain tomatoes.
 I knew that potatoes and Parmesan would not fit the standard profile.
-And soy has such a distinctly "Asian" connotation I knew it would not work either.
+And soy has such a distinctly "Asian" connotation that I knew it would not work, either.
 But what about mushrooms?

 Here's how I put together a "meaty" but meatless chili: